vandosant/data-structures-ruby/README.md

 # Extra

+## Each

 Implement an each method for each data structure above.
 This method takes a block as the only parameter.
 This method yields the items in the data structure in the order defined by the data structure.
 For a queue, this is First In, First Out and for a stack, this is Last In, First Out.

+## Not using arrays

+If you implemented these data structures using an array internally, re-implement without using an array internally.

 # Setup